Strain-driven phonon topological phase transition impedes thermal transport in titanium monoxide: Discussion

-In summary, we have disclosed significant impact of topological phonon phase transition in suppressing the lattice thermal transport of TiO by first-principles calculations.
+In summary, we have disclosed significant impact of strain-induced topological phonon phase transition in suppressing the lattice thermal transport of TiO by first-principles calculations combined with the linearized phonon BTE.
 The systematic symmetry analyses explicitly show the coexistence of the nodal line formed by two TA branches and a TDP among the LA and optical branches.
-By applying an uniaxial tension, we demonstrate the TPT of these nontrivial phonons and find that the thermal conductivity is significantly suppressed, with a 78$\%$ reduction at room temperature.
-Further analyses on vibrational properties reveal that the giant reduction in $\kappa_L$ arises from the increased phonon-phonon scattering rates, which is largely due to the enlarged phase space for $aaa$ and $aao$ processes across the TPT.
-This finding establishes the correlation between the phononic TPT and thermal conductivity, and provides a new fundamental basis for regulating heat conduction in solids.
+We apply a series of uniaxial strains to achieve the TPT of these nontrivial phonons, and explore its implication on the phonon thermal transport.
+Importantly, we find that application of the 10$\%$ uniaxial tensile action causes the large separation of acoustic branches and avoided crossing between LA and TO branches due to the breaking of degenerate states of topological phonons, which increases phonon-phonon scattering phase space drastically and consequently results in significant suppression of thermal conductivity along the $c$ axis, with 66$\%$ reduction at room temperature.
+This finding establishes the correlation between the phononic TPT and thermal conductivity, and provides a fundamental basis for regulating heat conduction in solids.